KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FSAPI by MarcLandis](https://github.com/MarcLandis/MMM-FSAPI)

+1. Recommendation: Found `"needle"` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
-1. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FTP-image by jboucly](https://github.com/jboucly/MMM-FTP-image)